A stable terrarium starts with the right structure.

 The water can drain into here from the substrate (protecting your plants from soggy soil and root rot) before later evaporating to perpetuate the water cycle.

-Ideally, you’ll want something lightweight so as to not crack the glass container, so I tend to recommend something like lava rock or leca.
+Ideally, you’ll want something lightweight so as not to crack the glass container, so I tend to recommend something like lava rock or leca.

 2 | Barrier Layer